KoniHD/stock_sim_uni/README.md

 ## Final remarks

+- We used GCC Version 13.2 for successful compilation but any compiler supporting C++20 should work.
 - We haven't had time to implement tests yet hence the empty `test/` directory.
 - The documentation in `doc/html/index.html` is not done as we plan to introduce doxygen style documentation later on in the project so this is also "work-in-progress"